Choosing a Floral Design School

 10) Longevity - If a school has been around a long time, it means they are doing something right.
 In fact, the longer the better!
 School history also means there will be school alumni out in the industry already.
 What a benefit this will be as you enter the working world in your new career.

 And one bonus tip: Ask to visit the school.
 A professional school will welcome you and invite you to watch a class in session.
-There should be a teacher available to answer questions and ensure you have everything you need to make a good decision when choosing where to obtain your education.
+There should be a teacher available to answer questions and ensure you have everything you need to make a good decision when choosing where to learn flower arrangement and obtain your florist license or certification.
 If you can not visit in person, ask to see a video that demonstrates the teaching style utilized in the Learning Center.
 This will allow you to evaluate the school from afar.

 Of course, we all hope you choose to join us at the Floral Design Institute.
 As the leader in floral education since 1969, we are here to help you as you explore your career opportunities.
 We are all passionate about floral design and helping others "Do Something They Love."
 Give me a call today 503-223-8089, or pop off an e-mail to Leanne@FloralDesignInstitute.com.
 I love to chat about all things flowers with a fellow flower lover.